Oopsie rolls are a no-carb bread substitute. Their texture is spongy and their flavor is neutral, so they’re very versatile.

 They’re called oopsie rolls because they were first made by mistake, but what a fortunate mistake that was!
 Oopsie rolls are keto and low carb rolls that are flourless and gluten-free.
 They are all over the low-carb world, so of course I had to try them.

-They’re not truly bread, though.
-Oopsie rolls are softer and spongier and are more like a thick savory crepe in texture.
-But they can definitely fill a void for someone who misses sandwiches, or holding a burger in their hands.
+They are fluffy and tasty.
+They’re not truly bread, mind you.
+They are softer and spongier and are more like a thick savory crepe in texture.
+But they can definitely fill a void for someone who misses sandwiches, or for anyone on a low carb diet who wants to hold a burger in their hands.

 The texture of oopsie rolls is actually fairly similar to spongy white bread or bun, and their taste is neutral.
 So they can go with either savory dishes such as sandwiches and burgers, or you can use them as the base for yummy desserts.
 Just like crepes, you could fill them with whipped cream and berries, for example.